One-shot Federated Learning without Server-side Training

 To validate the effectiveness of MA-Echo, we first investigate model aggregation of one-shot FL in three scenarios: (1) aggregating MLPs (four fully-connected layers: $784\rightarrow 400 \rightarrow 200 \rightarrow 100 \rightarrow 10$) on the MNIST handwritten digits dataset~\cite{lecun-mnisthandwrittendigit-2010} ; (2) aggregating CNNs (three convolution layers and three fully-connected layers) on the CIFAR-10 dataset~\cite{krizhevsky2009learning}; and (3) aggregating the decoders of conditional variational auto-encoders (CVAE)~\cite{NIPS2015_8d55a249} (the decoder has three fully-connected layers: $30\rightarrow 256 \rightarrow 512\rightarrow 784$) on MNIST.

 Following the existing work \cite{YurochkinAGGHK19}, we sample $\mathbf{p}_{c}\sim\operatorname{Dir}(\beta\mathbf{1}_K)$ and allocate a $p_{c,k}$ proportion of the instances with label $c$ to the training set of the $k$-th local model.
-If $\beta$ is smaller, the label partition is more unbalanced; if $\beta$ approaches to infinity, all clients tend to have the identical label distribution over the training data, the effect of $\beta$ is illustrated in Figure~\ref{partition}.
-The ensemble of the local models is used to be the performance goal for model aggregation, which retains the knowledge of each local model to a large extent.
+If $\beta$ is smaller, the label partition is more unbalanced; if $\beta$ approaches to infinity, all clients tend to have the identical label distribution over the training data, the effect of $\beta$ is illustrated in Figure~\ref{partition}. {We notice that when $\beta$ approaches to 0, there is almost no class overlap between different clients, which is very similar to the existing setting of federated partially supervised learning~\cite{dong2022federated}.
+However, in this paper, we do not specifically discuss this setting and instead validate our method in multiple general scenarios (i.e., $\beta>0$).} The ensemble of the local models is used to be the performance goal for model aggregation, which retains the knowledge of each local model to a large extent.

 In the experiments below, we first verify the effect of MA-Echo in one-shot federated learning, and then visualize the changes in model parameters during iterations.
 Second, we verify the influence of non-iid degree, local update size, parameter initialization and penalty coefficient $\mu$ on the performance of the aggregation.
 Finally, we put MA-Echo in multi-rounds federated learning to test its performance.
 To ensure the fairness of the comparison, we repeat the experiments three times with different random seeds and finally report the average of the three results.